glowieframework/glowie-website/documentation/extra/Skeltch.md

 ### Raw PHP code
 If you want to write raw PHP code in your Skeltch view, put your code between one pair of curly braces, starting with a percent sign.

-**Note:** you must use semicolons when working with this kind of raw code.
+**Note:** you must use semicolons when working with this kind of code.

 _Example_
 ```php